muammar/mkchromecast/README.md

 ## Contribute

-If you want to contribute, [report issues](https://github.com/muammar/mkchromecast/issues), [create pull requests](https://github.com/muammar/mkchromecast/pulls), or buy me some
+If you want to contribute, you may [report issues](https://github.com/muammar/mkchromecast/issues), [create pull requests](https://github.com/muammar/mkchromecast/pulls), or buy me some
 pizza: